sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/05-stress-strain-plot.md

 :::

+### Ductility

+Higher strain at fracture or failure strain.

+Implies:

+- Greatest percentage elongation

-### Stiff
+### Stiffness

-Area under the curve, until the yield point.
-Higher area means the higher stiffness.
+Slope of the elastic region.
+Steeper line means more stiffness.

 ### Strong/strength